 What makes this printable a great kindergarten math activity is that the poinsettia cards feature 1-3 blooms on each card, so it teaches more advanced students how to make different combinations in the addition sentences.
 It makes quick work of learning math facts, too.

-Christmas Counting and Addition Activities for Preschoolers
+Christmas Addition Activities

-When Christmas rolls around, I can’t help but go all out with my Christmas lesson plans.
+When Christmas rolls around, I can’t help but go all out with my Christmas preschool lesson plans.
 We do Christmas all December long, and sometimes even a little after, too!

-Materials
+Additional Materials

 - 2.5 inch circle punch (optional)